BlocProtocol/BLOC-wiki/docs/service-operators/BLOCd-daemon-arguments.md

 # **BLOCd Command Line Arguments**

-This section describes BLOCd daemon starting process with correct arguments enabling access to the BLOCd HTTP RPC API and BLOCd JSON RPC API.
+This section describes BLOCd daemon starting process with correct arguments enabling access to the BLOCd [Command Line Interface](BLOCd-daemon-cli-options.md) , the [HTTP RPC API](BLOCd-daemon-http-rpc-api.md) and/or the [JSON RPC API](BLOCd-daemon-json-rpc-api.md).

 [BLOCd](BLOCd-Overview.md) can accept settings through a configuration file and/or command line.